radiantearth/stac-api-spec/api-spec.md

 - `search` with href to the `/search` endpoint (**required** if search endpoint is implemented)

-The `/search` endpoint is similar to the `/collections/{collectionId}/items` endpoint in OAFeat in that it accepts parameters for filtering; however, it performs the filtering across all collections.
-The parameters accepted are the same as the Filter Parameters above; however, the *[extensions](extensions/README.md)* also provide advanced querying parameters.
+The `/search` endpoint is similar to the `/collections/{collectionId}/items` endpoint in OAFeat in that it accepts parameters for querying; however, it performs the querying across all collections.
+The parameters accepted are the same as the [query parameters](#query-parameters-and-fields) below; however, the *[extensions](extensions/README.md)* also provide advanced querying parameters.

 If the `/search` endpoint is implemented, it is **required** to add a Link to the root endpoint (`/`) with the `rel` type set to `search that refers to the search endpoint in the `href` property, with a `type` of `application/geo+json`.